+Contents 2

 Members of the Working Group 3

 Introduction 4

 What is FICare?
-4

-What FICare isn't?
 5

+FICare culture 6

 What is the rationale behind and evidence for FICare?
-5
+7

 What does FICare mean for families?
-7
+8

 What does FICare mean for staff?
-8
+9

 How do neonatal units implement FICare?
-9

-Building on local foundations 9

-A new role for staff 9

-Leading change together 9

-Utilising existing resources 9
+10

-COVID-19 and FICare 9
+COVID-19 and FICare 11

-The UK Model of FICare 10
+The Model of FICare 11

-Key components of FICare on neonatal units 11
+Key components of FICare on neonatal units 13

-Implementing the FICare framework at neonatal network level 14
+Implementing the FICare framework at neonatal network level 16

-Key components of FICare within neonatal networks 15
+Key components of FICare within neonatal networks 16

 Appendix 1.
-Summary of evidence in support of FICare 18
+Summary of evidence in support of FICare 19

 Appendix 2.
-Links to useful resources relating to FICare 21
+Links to useful resources relating to FICare 25

 Appendix 3.
-Real Examples of FICare 22
+Real Examples of FICare 27

-References 27